wowrj/rjzhu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. student in Chemistry at Boston University.
+I am a PhD student in Chemistry at Boston University.
 I received my Bachelor of Science degree in Chemistry from East China Normal University in 2025, where I spent four unforgettable and enjoyable years.
 My research interests include using computational methods to explore chemical and biological systems.
 {style="text-align: justify;"}